La La Land: Legacy

 It also ranked number 8 on Parades list of the "67 Best Movie Musicals of All Time," with Samuel R. Murrian writing that the film is "many things, thusly its own creation: deftly blending a modern showbiz melodrama, a giddy throwback, a striking love story."
 Screen Rant also ranked it at number 10 on its list "The 35 Best Musicals of All Time" and number 1 on its list of "The 12 Best Movie Musicals of the 21st Century," while IndieWire ranked it at number 12 on its list of "The 60 Best Movie Musicals of All Time."
 Wilson Chapman, curation editor for IndieWire, wrote that La La Lands story has just the right harmony of romance and melancholy, and that pieces such as "Another Day of Sun" and "A Lovely Night" are catchy and rememberable.
 He remarked that the Oscar-winning "City of Stars," as well as others of Hurwitz's scores, are "some of the finest written for any movie this century."
-(Note: Attributed to multiple references:) In 2024, Looper ranked it number 11 on its list of the "51 Best PG-13 Movies of All Time," calling the film "a deeply affecting feature thanks to a pair of great performances from Emma Stone and Ryan Gosling.
-Any movie like La La Land that gets toes tapping and tears flowing with such grace is worth remembering."
+(Note: Attributed to multiple references:)

+In 2021, members of Writers Guild of America West (WGAW) and Writers Guild of America, East (WGAE) voted the film's screenplay 92nd in WGA's 101 Greatest Screenplays of the 21st Century (so far).
 In March 2025, The Washington Post ranked the film at number 13 on its list of "The 25 best movie musicals of the 21st century," with Ty Burr writing "The results are even closer to the touchstone of Jacques Demy's beloved 1964 Umbrellas of Cherbourg than the earlier film [Guy and Madeline on a Park Bench]: love lost, found and lost again amid an evocation of a city's hidden soul."
 In June 2025, actors Simu Liu and Molly Ringwald cited the film as among their favorites of the 21st century.
 In July 2025, it ranked number 16 on the "Readers' Choice" edition of The New York Times list of "The 100 Best Movies of the 21st Century."